ONGC publishes postal ballot notice for Mozambique project

-ONGC has initiated a postal ballot to seek shareholder approval for two material related party transactions concerning its Area-1 Offshore Mozambique Project.
-The resolutions involve an AssetCo structure for asset transfers valued at USD 2,440 million and the extension of a Debt Service Undertaking (DSU) up to 2033, valued at USD 3,072 million.
-The e-voting process is scheduled from June 4, 2026, to July 3, 2026.
+Oil and Natural Gas Corporation Limited has submitted newspaper clippings to exchanges confirming the publication of its Postal Ballot Notice and Remote E-voting.
+The notice seeks shareholder approval for two resolutions related to the Area-1 Offshore Mozambique Project: an asset transfer valued at USD 2,440 million and a Debt Service Undertaking extension up to 2033 valued at USD 3,072 million.
+The remote e-voting period runs from June 4 to July 3, 2026.

 *this image is generated using AI for illustrative purposes only.

-Oil & Natural Gas Corporation has initiated a postal ballot process to seek shareholder approval for material related party transactions associated with its Area-1 Offshore Mozambique Project.
+The postal ballot process seeks shareholder approval for material related party transactions associated with its Area-1 Offshore Mozambique Project.
 The company is proposing two key resolutions: an AssetCo structure involving asset transfers and an amendment to the Debt Service Undertaking (DSU).
 The total estimated value of these transactions exceeds USD 5.5 billion.

 The first resolution seeks approval for ONGC Videsh Rovuma Limited (OVRL) and Beas Rovuma Energy Mozambique Limited (BREML), step-down subsidiaries of the company, to transfer Golfinho-Atum project related assets to Moz LNG1 AssetCo, Limitada.
 This transaction, valued at approximately USD 2,440 million, will be executed as an Asset for Equity transfer followed by an Equity for Equity transaction with Moz LNG1 HoldCo, Limitada.
-The restructuring aims to align the project with customary international project financing structures, offering regulatory and debt management advantages.
+The restructuring aims to align the project with customary international project financing structures.

 The second resolution pertains to the amendment of the existing guarantee support in the form of a Debt Service Undertaking (DSU) provided to senior creditors.
 The company proposes to extend the validity of this DSU, which guarantees the repayment of its proportionate share of senior debt obligations, up to 2033.
 The value of this guarantee support is not expected to exceed USD 3,072 million.
 This extension is necessary to facilitate project financing arrangements for the 16% Participating Interest held through subsidiary and associate companies of ONGC Videsh Limited.